Storm Highway by Dan Robinson

 Copying something doesn't cost anything, so you lost nothing when I copied your photo.

-Again, my primary income from photography and video comes from selling copies of my work to be used by third parties.
+As I've described in detail already, my primary income from photography and video comes from selling copies of my work to be used by third parties.
 Most of a musician's income comes from selling copies of a song or album.
 A copy does have value, it is the cornerstone of how artists, photographers and content creators make a living.
+Society has understood this for the past 300 years - why can't you?

 If you can't make money from your work because people steal it, then find another job.